432 Park Avenue: Form and facade

 The tower's exterior is a lattice of poured-in-place concrete made from white Portland cement that forms a regular grid of 10 ft apertures.
 Each usable floor features six 100 sqft windows per face, and each double-story windbreak features twelve unglazed openings per face.
 The base is clad with limestone, but no additional finishes were applied to the tower.
 Viñoly said that the regular lattice was inspired by a 1905 trash can by Austrian designer Josef Hoffmann.
+The windbreaks were intended to reduce swaying caused by wind, but after the tower was completed, the facade experienced excess wind forces that caused the concrete to crack.

 Structural features

 The superstructure is composed of a 30 ft square reinforced concrete core with 30 in walls and an outer shell of columns that taper from 5 ft 4 in wide at the bottom of the tower to 20 in at the top.
 The core houses the elevator shafts and mechanical services.
 There are six elevator cabs, including service cabs; the top floors contain two elevator shafts.
 The tower also contains an emergency-stair shaft with two concrete stairways.
 To maximize occupiable space, the stairways are installed in a scissor-stair configuration, in which each stairway's flights are installed atop the other's.
 The distance between the tower's core and the exterior is 27 ft on all sides.

 The floor plates of the tower stories are square with 93 ft sides, giving each floor a usable area of 8,255 sqft.
 The floor-to-floor height of each story is 15 ft 6 in, of which at least 10 in is the depth of the floor slabs.
 Upper floors have slabs up to 18 in thick to add more mass, which dampens acceleration from wind loads.
 To finalize the structural design prior to construction, engineers performed a dynamic analysis for stresses, deflections, and horizontal movements to revise the tower's lateral force resisting system against wind and seismic motion.
 When 432 Park Avenue was being designed, structural engineer Derek Kelly created a model of Midtown Manhattan to determine the wind forces that the tower would receive.

 The foundation of the building contains about 60 rock anchors that descend 60 to 70 ft into the underlying bedrock, providing stability.
-To mitigate swaying further, the top of the tower contains two tuned mass dampers, and several additional dampers are located in the outriggers of some of the mechanical floors.
+To mitigate swaying further, the top of the tower contains two Motioneering designed tuned mass dampers, and several additional dampers are located in the outriggers of some of the mechanical floors.
 The TMDs are placed between the 86th and 89th floors.
 Viñoly's team decided to install the TMDs after simulating the tower's projected wind forces at the Marine Institute of Memorial University of Newfoundland.